Kevo89/peel-waste-collection/README.md

 Peel Waste Collection Schedules in Digital Format

 ## Collection Schedules
 Collection takes place 4 days a week - Monday, Tuesday, Wednesday, and Thursday.
+An exception happens on certain holidays - where collection is shifted by 1 day, except if the collection day falls on Christmas Day or Boxing Day, which which it is delayed 2 days.
 An area is assigned a day as well as a collection subzone - either A or B.  A and B alternate between garbage and recycling pick up on different weeks.

 ## General Collection Information
 * Organics is picked up weekly, every week of the year.